mikeninerbravog/devops-crash/merging.md

-Como fazer merge no Git
+How to merge in Git